N. T. Rama Rao: Third term as Chief Minister

-As opposition leader
+As leader of the opposition

 Rao assumed the position as the Leader of Opposition in the state.
 He felt dejected and unwanted by the proceedings in the assembly in which he was belittled by the Congress MLAs who were earlier MLAs of his party.
 He found solace in movie making.
 He completed the remaining shooting for Brahmarshi Viswamitra and took up and completed films on Srinatha, Telugu poet and Ashok, the emperor.
 All the three failed at the box office.
 Lakshmi Parvathi who met him during a Harikatha performance of his husband at AP Bhavan in 1985.
 She sought his permission to write his biography and persisted despite initial rejections from Rao.
 During 1991, he relented and Lakshmi Parvati started meeting him regularly.
 She cared for him during his campaigning for mid term election. she also started living away from her husband.
 According to Parvathi, NTR asked her to be his companion.
 Parvathi accepted his proposal and filed for divorce from her husband.
 According to Parvathi, they got married on 22 February 1992 secretly in the puja room of NTR's kuteeram at Ramakrishna Studios, Nacharam.
 She appeared in public when Rao suffered paralytic stroke and was admitted to NIMS.
 He visited US again for treatment.
 He was cared for by Parvathi after returning.
 NTR's family members attempts to separate them proved futile.
 As rumours spread about his life with Parvathi, he put a lid on them by sharing his relationship with Parvathi and proposing to her in public, during the 100th day celebration of film Major Chandrakaanth on 10 September 1993.
 Surprisingly, the relationship was well received by the public.